Stephen-Ehiabhi/animenest_api/readme.md

   npm install
   npm run dev (to run the server)

-  -- please note that you have to have nodejs and npm previously installed to make the project run successfully
+  -- please note that you to have Node.js and npm installed to your computer to make the project run successfully
 ```

 ## Endpoints

 ```
 GET: /api/v1/search?name={nameofanime}
+--To search for anime

 GET: /api/v1/single?id={titleofanime}
+--To get a single anime

 ```